Gottfried Böhm

 Gottfried Böhm ([ˈɡɔtfʁiːt ˈbøːm]; 23 January 1920 – 9 June 2021) was a German architect and sculptor.
 His reputation is based on creating highly sculptural buildings made of concrete, steel, and glass.
 Böhm's first independent building was the Cologne chapel "Madonna in the Rubble" (now integrated into Peter Zumthor's design of the Kolumba museum renovation).
 The chapel was completed in 1949 where a medieval church once stood before it was destroyed during World War II.
 Böhm's most influential and recognized building is the Maria, Königin des Friedens pilgrimage church in Neviges.

 In 1986, he became the first German architect to be awarded the prestigious Pritzker Prize.
 Among the most recently completed construction projects involving Böhm are the Hans Otto Theater in Potsdam (2006) and the Cologne Central Mosque, completed in 2018.

+In honor of Gottfried Böhm, the City of Cologne has been awarding the Gottfried Böhm Scholarship for postgraduate architects together with the Technische Hochschule Köln and the Verein der Freunde & Förderer der Technischen Hochschule Köln e.V. since 2023.

 Early life

 Böhm was born in Offenbach am Main near Frankfurt on 23 January 1920.
 He was the youngest of three children of Maria and Dominikus Böhm.
 His father was renowned for his numerous avant-garde churches throughout Germany, many in Expressionist style.
 His grandfather was also an architect.
 Böhm was conscripted into the Wehrmacht at the outset of World War II.
 He served until he was injured in 1942 during Operation Barbarossa and consequently returned to Germany.
 After graduating from the Technische Hochschule, Munich, in 1946, he studied sculpture at a nearby fine-arts academy.
 Gottfried later integrated his clay model making skills acquired during this time at the academy into his design process.